Girl dies after part of display falls at Chicago-area store

 The Orland Park Police Department says in a statement that the child was injured inside the Akira clothing store at Orland Square Mall on Tuesday afternoon and was pronounced dead after being taken to a hospital.
 The fire department says the girl had been at the mall with an aunt.

-The child’s name wasn’t immediately released.
+The Cook County medical examiner’s office identified the girl as Alexandra Martinez of the Chicago suburb of Harvey.
 Police say the death is under investigation.

 WLS-TV reports witnesses say the girl may have been climbing on the display.

 A statement on behalf of Chicago-based Akira says they’re “devastated by this tragic event.”
 The mall in a statement offered its “deepest sympathies.”